-MTL 50/10
+MTL 07/12

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1203

 MEDICAID SERVICES MANUAL Subject: POLICY

-- 3. Pharmaceuticals may require prior authorization due to step therapy protocols regardless of inclusion in the PDL. - 4.
-If the P&T Committee determines that there are no significant differences between drugs within a specific category based on clinical efficacy and safety, DHCFP or contractor may consider cost in determining which drugs are selected for inclusion on the PDL. - 5.
+- 2. Existing pharmaceutical products for which there is new clinical evidence supporting its inclusion on the list of preferred prescription drugs and are not excluded under state plan, are available under prior authorization guidelines until the P&T Committee can review the new evidence. - 3.
+Pharmaceuticals may require prior authorization due to step therapy protocols regardless of inclusion in the PDL. - 4.
+If the P&T Committee determines that there are no significant differences between drugs within a specific classes based on clinical efficacy and safety, DHCFP or its QIO-like vendor may consider cost in determining which drugs are selected for inclusion on the PDL. - 5.
 The DUR Board shall not be required to develop, review or approve prior authorization policies necessary for the operations of the PDL. - 6.
 Due to the 76th Special Session and in accordance with Senate Bill (SB) 4, every therapeutic prescription drug that is classified as an anticonvulsant medication or antidiabetic medication that was covered by the Medicaid program on June 30, 2010 must be included on the PDL as a preferred drug.
-If a therapeutic prescription drug that is included on the list of preferred prescription drugs is prescribed for a clinical indication other than the indication for which it was approved as of June 30, 2010, the Committee shall review the new clinical indication for that drug in accordance with 1203.1A.1.c.1. - 7.
+If a therapeutic prescription drug that is included on the list of preferred prescription drugs is prescribed for a clinical indication other than the indication for which it was approved as of June 30, 2010, the Committee shall review the new clinical indication for that drug in accordance with Section 1203 of this chapter. - 7.
 Due to the 76th Special Session and in accordance with SB 4, the P&T Committee must prefer atypical and typical antipsychotic medications that are prescribed for the treatment of a mental illness, anticonvulsant medications and antidiabetic medications for a patient who is receiving services pursuant to Medicaid if the patient: - a. was prescribed the prescription drug on or before June 30, 2010, and takes the prescription drug continuously, as prescribed, on and after that date; and - b. maintains continuous eligibility for Medicaid. - d.
 Pharmaceuticals prescribed for a medically accepted indication. - e.
 Family planning items such as diaphragms, condoms, foams and jellies.